Towards optimal doubly robust estimation of heterogeneous causal effects: General Pseudo-Outcome Regression

-Along with proofs of other main results, a proof of Theorem \ref{thm:oracle} can be found in Section \ref{sec:proofs}.
-Sample splitting plays an important role here: note that the regression procedure as defined estimates the pseudo-outcome on a separate sample, independent from the one used in the second-stage regression via $\widehat\E_n$.
+Sample splitting plays an important role here: the regression procedure as defined estimates the pseudo-outcome on a separate sample, independent from the one used in the second-stage regression via $\widehat\E_n$.
 Examples of such procedures can be found in subsequent sections, e.g., as illustrated in Figures \ref{fig:drlearner} and \ref{fig:rlearner}.
 The main role of sample splitting is that it allows for informative error analysis while being agnostic about the first- and second-stage methods. \\

 \begin{remark} With iid data, one can always obtain separate independent samples by randomly splitting the data in half (or in folds); further, to regain full sample size efficiency one can always swap the samples, repeat the procedure, and average the results, popularly called cross-fitting and used for example by \citet{bickel1988estimating}, \citet{robins2008higher}, \citet{zheng2010asymptotic}, and \citet{chernozhukov2018double}.
 In this paper, to simplify notation we always analyze a single split procedure, with the understanding that extending to an analysis of an average across independent splits is straightforward. \\ \end{remark}